michaeljberry/pwderby/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to PWDerby!
+All pull requests will be squashed and merged when approved.
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Security Vulnerabilities